Removing Media Pools

-If you no longer need a simple or a GFS media pool, you can remove it:
+If you no longer need a media pool or a GFS media pool, you can remove it:

 - Open the Tape Infrastructure view.